Lower/Middle School Faculty

 Angela has taught high school English and history at the San Francisco and Chicago Waldorf schools.
 Previously, she worked with young adults at Job Corps, teaching math, and led interdisciplinary seminars for grades 6-12 in Anchorage, AK.
 She has two children at Green Meadow.

-sixth GRADE TEACHER
+sEVENth GRADE TEACHER

 BA Psychology, McGill University Canada; ECE Montessori Teacher Certification, Canadian Montessori Academy; MEd., Waldorf Teacher Training, Antioch New England Graduate School